Santo Tomas, La Union: Spanish Colonization

-On October 29, 1849, Governor-General Narciso Zaldua Clavería issued a decree merging eight towns from Pangasinan, including Santo Tomas, three from Ilocos Sur, and 40-45 rancherias in the Cordillera to form the province of La Union.
+On October 29, 1849, Governor-General Narciso Clavería y Zaldúa issued a decree merging eight towns from Pangasinan, including Santo Tomas, three from Ilocos Sur, and 40-45 rancherías in the Cordillera to form the province of La Union.
 The establishment of the province was formalized on March 2, 1850, through the Superior Decreto signed by Governor-General Antonio María Blanco.
 Santo Tomas was one of the founding towns, alongside San Fernando (cabecera), Agoo, Aringay, Cava (Caba), Naguilian, Bauang, San Juan, Balaoan, Namacpacan (Luna), Bangar, and Bacnotan.
 This formation was confirmed on April 18, 1854, by a royal decree (real orden) from Queen Isabella II of Spain.

 The province experienced economic progress, particularly in agriculture, with tobacco and rice as Santo Tomas’ main products.